 FeedWordPress

-FeedWordPress provides flexible syndication for WordPress content.
+FeedWordPress is a simple and flexible syndication plugin for WordPress content.

 As stated in the FeedWordPress website …